In the name of Allah, the Gracious, the Merciful

-Habib ibn Salim reported: A man had sexual intercourse with the servant girl of his wife, so the matter was referred to Al-Nu’man ibn Bashir.
+Habib ibn Salim reported: A man had sexual intercourse with the servant girl of his wife, so the matter was referred to Al-Nu’man ibn Bashir, may Allah be pleased with him.
 Al-Nu’man said:

 لَأَقْضِيَنَّ فِيهَا بِقَضَاءِ رَسُولِ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ لَئِنْ كَانَتْ أَحَلَّتْهَا لَهُ لَأَجْلِدَنَّهُ مِائَةً وَإِنْ لَمْ تَكُنْ أَحَلَّتْهَا لَهُ رَجَمْتُهُ

 I will judge him with the judgment of the Messenger of Allah, peace and blessings be upon him.
 If his wife had given him permission, I will lash him one hundred times.
 If she did not give him permission, I will stone him to death.